g-andrade/locus/README.md

 1. Run `make cli` to build the script, named `locus`, which will be deployed to the current directory.

-2. Run analysis:
+2. Check the database:

     ``` shell
-    ./locus analyze GeoLite2-City.mmdb
+    ./locus check GeoLite2-City.mmdb
     # Loading database from "GeoLite2-City.mmdb"...
     # Database version {{2019,11,6},{11,58,0}} successfully loaded
-    # Analyzing database for flaws...
+    # Checking database for flaws...
     # Database is wholesome.
     ```

 The script will exit with code 1 in case of failure, and 0 otherwise.
+Warnings can produce failure through the ``--warnings-as-errors` flag.
-Run `./locus analyze --help` for a description of supported options and arguments.
+Run `./locus check --help`` for a description of supported options and arguments.

-##### MaxMind sources / HTTP URLs: Downloading and Updating
+##### Remote sources: Downloading and Updating

   - The downloaded database files, when compressed, are inflated in memory